Rachel Naidus

 Aspen experiences all four seasons, which is part of what makes it such a beloved travel destination.
 No matter which time of the year you decide to visit, you’ll want to dress your best for activities from skiing to strolling and shopping.

-Here’s a seasonal outfit guide for the whole family.
+Here’s a seasonal outfit guide for the Aspen traveler.

 Most people who visit Aspen do so in the winter, as that’s when the ski slopes are brimming with fresh snow.
 The average temperatures in winter are between 17 and 44 degrees Fahrenheit.
 Part of why it gets so cold has to do with the elevated altitude